 Orange Hessonite

-A hand-held spectroscope seldom reveals definitive differences between varieties of Pyrope, but it can be helpful in separating Chrome from Standard Pyrope.
+A hand-held spectroscope seldom reveals definitive differences between varieties of Pyrope, but it can be helpful in separating Chrome Pyrope from Standard Pyrope.
 Gems of Chrome Pyrope tend to show a wide band of chromium absorption that obscures the yellow region of the spectrum, while Standard Pyrope gems show a narrower band of chromium absorption in the yellow region, and greater iron absorption in the green region.
 Magnetic susceptibility measurements are also good parameters for separating these Pyrope varieties, and we can designate SI 10 as a working boundary that separates Chrome Pyrope from Standard Pyrope.
 To separate Pastel Pyrope from Malaya Garnet, SI 12.5 is the working boundary.

 The Magnetic Susceptibility Boundary that Separates Pastel Pyrope from Malaya is SI 12.5